Labor Department moves forward on retirement advice proposal

 The White House’s Office of Management and Budget said on its website that it had received the department’s final proposed rule.
 That follows an extended comment period for the proposal, which the Labor Department unveiled nine months ago.

-“We’re working aggressively to work through the process,” said White House spokesman Josh Earnest at a briefing on Friday.
-The White House, however, does not have an exact timeframe for implementing the rule, Earnest said.

-The Securities Industry and Financial Markets Association trade group called for the OMB to conduct a comprehensive analysis of potential costs and benefits.
+On Friday, the Securities Industry and Financial Markets Association trade group called for the OMB to conduct a comprehensive analysis of the rule’s potential costs and benefits.

-The proposal aims to end potential conflicts of interest by brokers who advise on individual retirement accounts and to protect consumers from buying unnecessary investment products that line brokers’ pockets.
+The proposal aims to end potential conflicts of interest by brokers who advise on individual retirement accounts and to protect consumers from buying unnecessary or costly investment products that line brokers’ pockets.

 IRAs accounted for $7.3 trillion, or 30 percent, of U.S. retirement assets in September, according to trade group Investment Company Institute.

-Under the plan, brokers would have to act in clients’ best interests, or as “fiduciaries,” when advising about IRAs.
-For example, brokers can receive significant fees when they advise clients to “roll over” assets from employer-sponsored retirement plans into IRAs.
+Under the Labor Department plan, brokers would have to act in clients’ best interests, or as “fiduciaries,” when advising about IRAs.
+For example, brokers can receive significant fees when they advise clients to “roll over” assets from their employer-sponsored retirement plans into IRAs.

-Brokers now must recommend investments and strategies that are “suitable,” based on factors such as investors’ age.
+Brokers now must recommend investments and strategies that are “suitable,” based on factors such as investors’ risk tolerance and age.

-The industry has fought the proposal since it was first proposed in 2010, saying strict rules could limit advice to small investors because fewer brokerages would offer them services.
+The industry has fought the fiduciary proposal since the department first proposed it in 2010, saying strict rules could limit retirement advice to small investors because fewer brokerages would offer them services.

 The department, which regulates retirement plan advice, withdrew the initial proposal in 2011 after wide industry criticism.

-A new version was proposed in April after a nudge from President Barack Obama and discussions with the industry and lawmakers, who considered blocking funds needed for a standard.
+A new version was proposed in April after a nudge from President Barack Obama and discussions with the industry and lawmakers, who considered blocking funds needed to implement a standard.

 The text of the final proposal was not released on Friday but will become public after the OMB’s review, which many expect to wrap up in the spring.